bbopt/nomad/interfaces/Matlab_MEX/readme.txt

 Building the Matlab MEX interface is disabled when NOMAD uses OpenMP.
 Hence, the option -DTEST_OPENMP=OFF must be passed during configuration.

+It may be required (Windows) to force the use of the 64bit version of the compiler with the command: cmake -DTEST_OPENMP=OFF -DBUILD_INTERFACE_MATLAB=ON -S . -B build/release -A x64

 The command
    cmake --build build/release
 or cmake --build build/release --config Release (for Windows)